TheMarex/ba-thesis/text/6_pushrecovery.md

 ## Fall detection

-The first important step to recover from a large disturbence is to detect it.
+The first important step to recover from a large disturbance is to detect it.
 That means we need to detect if we reached a unstable state, from which it is unlikely that we can recover only by means of the stabilizer.
 We can use the measured ZMP to obtain a heuristic for such states.
-If the ZMP is outside or on the edge of the support polygone, the Cart-Table model does not guarantee stability.
+If the ZMP is outside or on the edge of the support polygon, the Cart-Table model does not guarantee stability.
-However in normal operations it is likely that the ZMP will touch (or leave) the border of the support polygone for short periods of time.
-A simple methode to filter out this noise is to define a minium duration the ZMP as to be in an unstable state.
+However in normal operations it is likely that the ZMP will touch (or leave) the border of the support polygon for short periods of time.
+A simple method to filter out this noise is to define a minimum duration the ZMP as to be in an unstable state.
-Chosing a small value will let us react faster to disturbences, but make the methode error prone.
+Choosing a small value will let us react faster to disturbances, but make the method error prone.
-Chosing a large value will add an additional detail until we can react, but is much less prone to be triggered by mistake.
+Choosing a large value will add an additional detail until we can react, but is much less prone to be triggered by mistake.
 An experimental evaluation yielded good results with a duration of $t = $ \fixme{add real time here}.

 ## Recovery